 Make sure you cut your circle big enough.
 Too big is manageable, too small equals starting over.

-This is the trickiest part of this tutorial.
+This is the trickiest part of this yoga mat bag pattern.

-Grab 2 circles, lining and outer fabric, put them together.
+Grab two circles, lining and outer fabric, and put them together.
 Pin the right sides together.
 Pin every inch or more and adjust your pins until you get it right.